kiboschool/course-frontend-web-dev/src/lessons/asynchronous-javascript/project.md

-# Project
+# Project: Pokédex

 ## Project Description

 In this project, you are tasked to build a web-based Pokédex application using React.

 ![Untitled](./project/untitled.png)